luebken/container-patterns/module-container.md

 For more info see: https://github.com/luebken/container-api

 [//]: # (TODO think about a depends /expect label: https://github.com/docker/docker/issues/7247)
+[//]: # (TODO read appc spec on dependencies: https://github.com/appc/spec/blob/master/spec/aci.md#dependency-matching)
 [//]: # (TODO think about a  https://github.com/docker/docker/issues/12142)
 [//]: # (TODO think about Does this goes along: Dependency Injects / Service Locator patterns?)
 [//]: # (TODO comment on Feature request: https://github.com/docker/docker/issues/20360)
+[//]: # (TODO solomon doesn't believe labels should be in the the image https://groups.google.com/a/opencontainers.org/forum/#!msg/dev/RF6qm-75IJ0/Jcz-CC_2DwAJ)

+More ideas to use labels / meta data
+ * bookeeping of included libraries
+ *

 ### 4. Disposable